KenKundert/quantiphy/doc/user.rst

     >>> print(t, t.real, t.units, sep=', ')
     1 min, 1.0, min

+Finally, you can also specify conversion parameters using *params*.
+These values are ignored by *QuantiPhy* except that they are made available to any :class:`UnitConversion` conversion functions as a way of implementing parameterized conversions.

 Quantity Attributes
 """""""""""""""""""

-Finally, you can overwrite :class:`Quantity` attributes to override the units, name, or description.
+You can overwrite :class:`Quantity` attributes to override the units, name, or description.

 .. code-block:: python